Oct 22nd & 23rd 2021

 7. Any car deliberately stopping before the completion of the first lap to bring out the caution will be put to the rear or penalized a lap at the discretion of Race Director/Flagman.
 Deliberately stopping and bringing out the caution to keep from going a lap down will be scored one lap down.

 8. Any car(s) involved in any accident that brings out red or yellow flag will be lined up in the rear of the field.
-(This does not include cars that stop to keep from hitting the other cars.)
+(This does not include cars that stop or spin to keep from hitting the other cars.)

 9. Lap traffic must stay to inside of the speedway.
 (Any cars trying to hold up leaders will be black-flagged.)